diBernardoGroup/Network-model-of-the-COVID-19/README.md

 1. Select the averaging filter length in 'read_national_data.m' (movemeanK).
 2. Select the initial guess for the parameters in the script 'stage1_r.m'.
 3. Run 'stage1.m'.
-4. Merge the windows following the procedure described in the Section S2 of the SI.
+4. Merge the windows following the procedure described in section S2 of the SI.
-5. Run 'stage2.m' given the time meged time windows obtained at point 4. .
+5. Run 'stage2.m' given the time merged time windows obtained at point 4. .
 6. Run 'stage3.m' .